-Due to the extension of social distancing protocols, we have suspended our in-person meetings.
+Due to the ongoing closure of our meeting venue, we have suspended our in-person meetings.
 A return date has not been set.
 Please stay safe and healthy!
 Check back often for new information.

 As with all workshops, you are not registered in a workshop until your payment has been received.
 If you are mailing payment, please let our Treasurer know so that she can be alerted as to those who are signing up as the mail delivery service has been slow lately.

 Various patterns are possible using your creativity and fabric stash.
 Two sizes are available.
 These quilts are perfect for Camp Erin or Quilts for Kids.
 Download the pdfs on the Members tab for Philanthropy Quilt Patterns.

 This year the Raffle Quilt Program will be quite different from previous years.
 We have three donated raffle quilts to display and raffle tickets will only be sold at these three community events:

 According to T. S. Eliot, April is the cruelest month, with its promise of spring that are not always fulfilled.
 However, my personal feeling is that the cruelest month is August, with its promise of fall followed by hot, sticky summer days.
 All the flowers and shrubs that seemed so vibrant in July now seem tired and dusty.
 Now that August is over and September is here with cooler, drier days and the nights when you can actually sleep with open windows, we can begin to celebrate the real autumn.
 The autumn marked by trees of red and gold, by flights of geese flocking south and pumpkins in the field waiting to become jack-o-lanterns or, possibly, pies.